 Are there priorities you are looking for in the grant specifications?

-We are looking for applications that would help the council meet their goal of state-wide impact and support of underserved populations.
-Beyond that, there are no other priorities.
+We are looking for applications that would help the Council meet their goal of state-wide impact and support of underserved populations.
+Beyond that, there are no other priorities beyond what has already been defined in this policy document.
 Grant proposals should show how they will impact current systems of support, for applicability to future positive systems change.
-Priorities include increasing opportunities for people to be engaged with friends and loved ones and reduce anxiety and stress related to social isolation during this time.
+Priorities include increasing opportunities for people to remain connected, or become engaged with friends and loved ones, thus reducing anxiety and stress related to social isolation during this time.

 Can I restrict use of funds to a particular group we support (Residential Program, Self-Directed, etc.)?